jairNeto/stocks_prices_medium/README.md

 - The `data` folder contain the information about the presidents terms.
 - The `Udacity_stock.ipynb` has the code with the analysis.
+- The `LICENSE` has info about the license.
+- The `requirements.txt` has the needed packages to run the notebook.

 ## Results <a name="results"></a>